John Jamelske

-John Thomas Jamelske (born May 9, 1935, in Fayetteville, New York) is an American serial rapist-kidnapper who, from 1988 to his apprehension in 2003, kidnapped a series of girls and women and held them captive in a concrete bunker beneath the yard of his home in DeWitt, a suburb of Syracuse, New York, United States.
+John Thomas Jamelske (born May 9, 1935) is an American serial rapist and kidnapper who, from 1988 to his apprehension in 2003, kidnapped a series of girls and women and held them captive in a concrete bunker beneath the yard of his home in Fayetteville, New York, a suburb of Syracuse, New York, United States.
+Jamelske pleaded guilty to five counts of first degree kidnapping, and is currently serving a term of 18 years to life.

-Early life
+Before abductions

 Jamelske was born and raised in the DeWitt area.
 He graduated from Fayetteville High School in 1953.
 In September 1959, he married Dorothy Richmond, a schoolteacher with whom he had three sons.
 At this time, he worked at Acme Market and other grocery stores.
 Later he started working in a series of blue-collar jobs, as a handyman and carpenter.